-Select a schedule (I.E. Always) from the drop-down menu and then click Next to continue.
+Select either Always, Never, or Define a new schedule from the drop-down menu and then click Next to continue.

 Enter the following information and then click Next to continue.

 - Address Type Select IP address, MAC address, or Other Machines. - IP Address Enter the IP address of the computer you want to apply the rule to.